Graham Allison

 GOVERNMENT CAREER

-• Allison co-authored the book Remaking Foreign Policy (1976) with Peter L. Szanton which influenced the foreign policy of the Carter administration.
+• He co-authored Remaking Foreign Policy (1976) with Peter L. Szanton, shaping the Carter administration’s foreign policy approach.

-• His book Nuclear Terrorism was selected by the New York Times as one of the "100 most notable books of 2004."
+• His notable books include Destined (2017), a national and international bestseller; Lee Kuan Yew (2013), a bestseller in the U.S. and abroad; and Nuclear Terrorism, recognized by The New York Times as one of the “100 most notable books of 2004.”

-• His first book, Essence of Decision (1971), ranks among the all-time bestsellers with more than 500,000 copies in print.
+• His seminal work, Essence of Decision (1971), remains an all-time classic in political science, with over 500,000 copies in print.